 If you are looking for a beach with a buzz, Pigeon Point is a place to go.
-An internationally recognised symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
-As well as being romantic, Pigeon Point is just steps away from the action.
-Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing or stand-up paddle boarding.
+An internationally recognized symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
+As well as being romantic, Pigeon Point is steps away from the action.
+Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing, or stand-up paddleboarding.

 GOOD TO KNOW:

-Pigeon point with the famous thatched roof jetty and the sparkling aquamarine water is somewhere every traveller in Tobago should visit.
+Pigeon point with the famous thatched roof jetty and the sparkling aquamarine water is somewhere every traveler in Tobago should visit.

-Unsurprisingly, many holidaymakers head to Pigeon Point and for that reason the beach can get crowded in high season.
+Unsurprisingly, many holidaymakers head to Pigeon Point, and for that reason, the beach can get crowded in high season.
 The most famous beach in Tobago is located on the southwestern tip of the island, surrounded by a gorgeous lagoon and bordered by a coral reef.
 With its scenic views and relatively flat turquoise waters, it is easy to see why Pigeon Point is one of the best beaches in Tobago.
 A magical place like this can be easily accessible from the capital of Scarborough, making it an unforgettable day trip for those arriving on a cruise ship.
-Pigeon Point is also situated only a few minutes’ drive from the airport.
+Pigeon Point is also situated only a few minutes driving from the airport.

 TIP: If you are not planning to leave without souvenirs, consider buying most of the gifts here.
-Pigeon Point is the main place where you can get fridge magnets and other souvenirs.
+Pigeon Point is the principal place where you can get fridge magnets and other souvenirs.

 Although Pigeon Point`s beach is everything you need for a relaxing day, don`t forget to explore nearby Buccoo Reef.
-Take a glass bottom boat to the island`s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
+Take a glass-bottom boat to the island`s largest reef departing regularly from the Pigeon Point Jetty or Store Bay.
 A protected marine park located offshore of Pigeon Point is one of the most popular tourist attractions in Tobago.
-The more adventurous travellers can get personal with reef marine life in the warm Caribbean waters.
+The more adventurous travelers can get personal with reef marine life in the warm Caribbean waters.
 It is well worth booking a tour.

 GOOD TO KNOW:

 It should be noted that Buccoo Reef has suffered a lot of damage from storms and human action.
-Despite the damage, there is still plenty to see at Buccoo reef.
+Despite the loss, there is still plenty to see at the Buccoo reef.

 No trip to Tobago would be complete without a visit to the world-famous Nylon Pool.
-A metre-deep offshore sandbar in the middle of the turquoise waters is a natural phenomenon.
-Jump of the boat in the middle of the Caribbean Sea and swim in a pool with waist-deep waters.
-The Nylon Pool located south of Buccoo Reef is one of the most popular attractions in Tobago.
+A meter-deep offshore sandbar in the middle of the turquoise waters is a natural phenomenon.
+Jump off the boat in the middle of the Caribbean Sea and swim in a pool with waist-deep waters.
+The Nylon Pool, located south of Buccoo Reef, is one of the most popular attractions in Tobago.
 A natural swimming pool with palm-fringed Pigeon Point in the background is only accessible by boat.
-With such jaw-droopingly views, you will never want to leave this stunning lagoon!
+With such jaw-dropping views, you will never want to leave this stunning lagoon!

 The Nylon Pool, an offshore sandbar that formed in the middle of the Caribbean Sea, is one of the best things to see in Tobago.